Sikkepit/Python/README.md

 - Fetching a quote by a certain author
 - Fetching a quote from a certain category
 - Possibly adding a GUI

+If you'd like to try out or work with my code, be sure to install openpyxl.